MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMMigrationJob.md

 ```

 ## DESCRIPTION
-The **New-CMMigrationJob** cmdlet creates a migration job in Microsoft System Center Configuration Manager.
+The **New-CMMigrationJob** cmdlet creates a migration job in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.